Explore Azure Storage

 - Subscription: Select your Azure subscription.

-- Region: Select any available location.
+- Region: Select any available location near you.

 - Performance: Standard